LEVEL 3 – A MORE PERFECT RESOLUTION

 We work on complex, high value disputes where resolution short of trial may appear impossible:

-- Each side is able to finance sustained litigation if resolution is not reached.
+Each side is able to finance sustained litigation if a resolution is not reached.

 In other words, we work where the stakes are high and all of the ingredients necessary for a lengthy, costly, possibly catastrophic litigation are in place.